inzombiak/LuaRooms/README.md

 I tried to make the scripting as simple as possible, but there is some room to improve.

-#TODO
+# TODO
 * Add items
-* Add ways to intereact with players inventory
+* Add ways to interact with players inventory
 * Add more things to do